 Prepared from scratch

 To make meals as nutritious as possible, we prepare many things from scratch and are very careful about how we cook our food.
 For example, due to the high sodium content in processed foods, we choose to make our own tomato sauce and pizza dough.
-Our homemade soups and sauces use our own vegetable, chicken or veal stock as a base.
+Our homemade soups and sauces use our own chicken, veal or vegetarian stock as a base.
 We offer vegetarian menus and accommodate students with allergies, diabetes or celiac disease.
-Our entire lunch menu is prepared by baking, grilling, steaming, poaching, braising or sautéing and our primary students have milk and a vegetable platter on their table every day.
+Our entire lunch menu is prepared by baking, grilling, steaming, poaching, braising or sautéing and our primary students have milk and a veggie platter on their table every day.